How to Add SSL to Your Internal Intranet 4 options for secure HTTPS access inside your network.

 - Trusted by browsers out of the box

-- More expensive than standard SSL
+- More expensive than standard SSL - unless your domain name matches your external domain

 Some organizations run their own internal CA, allowing them to issue certificates for intranet sites without outside involvement.
 It requires more setup but avoids ongoing fees.